 While crowds flock to Jurong Bird Park each weekend, few venture up Jurong Hill to the lookout tower at the top.
-Opened in June 1970, the lookout tower provided a vantage point to survey the burgeoning Jurong town.
-It looks a bit drab today but you can still take in views of the industrial area and Jurong Island to the south from the top of the hill.
+Opened in June 1970, the 15-metre-tall lookout tower provided a vantage point to survey the burgeoning Jurong town.
+It looks a bit drab today but you can still take in views of the industrial area as you ascend the spiralling ramp.
+Jurong Island, to the south, is also visible from the top of the hill.

 Raptor Tower, Kranji Marshes

 The first of several lookout towers in parks on this list, the impressive Raptor Tower provides sweeping views of the wetlands of Kranji.
-It provides a great way to gain an appreciation for the outdoors and nature.
-We bet this tower will be visited by a lot more people once the nature reserve network gets established.
+It opened in 2016 and provides a great way to gain an appreciation for the outdoors and nature.
+We bet this 16-metre-tall, four storey tower will be visited by a lot more people once the Sungei nature reserve network gets established.

-Elsewhere in the vicinity, there is also the Aerie Hide, an 18-metre tall tower at Sungei Buloh Wetland Reserve that looks out towards Johor, and several lower towers along the boardwalks at the Eastern extension.
+Elsewhere in the vicinity, there is also the Aerie Hide, an 18-metre tall tower at Sungei Buloh Wetland Reserve, which opened in 2002, that looks out towards Johor, and several lower towers along the boardwalks at the Eastern extension.

 Chestnut Observation Tower

-Found at the fringe of the Central Catchment Area at Chestnut Nature Park is its observation tower.
+Found at the fringe of the Central Catchment Area at Chestnut Nature Park is its five-storey, 22.75 metre tall observation tower.
 This lookout tower is relatively accessible; it can be reached by a short hike from Bangkit Road at Bukit Panjang.
 Some say it looks like Darth Vader from certain angles.
 What do you think?